gibme-npm/web-ui/README.md

 Bundled up *common* UI tools with a lot of helpers extended into jQuery

-**Note: This package is blocking as it waits for all the dependent modules to load from CDN.
+**Note: Many of the dependent modules are blocking as they load from CDN automatically.
 It is highly recommended that you use jQuery's ready event before attempting to use these methods.

 | Package                                                                                                                  | Accessed Via                                                                                                                                          | Loaded From |
 |--------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|